SheinaG/PECG/docs/tutorials/pecg_analysis.rst

 The ECG provides information about the function of the intracardiac conduction system, which is responsible for generating and propagating electrical impulses through the heart.
 The ECG records the sequence of depolarization and repolarization of the atria and ventricles, which are represented by different waves on the ECG.

-Studying the morphological statistics of the signal may provide information on the underlying physiological heart condition.
+Studying the morphological characteristics of the ECG may provide information on  underlying physiological heart conditions.
-**PhysioZoo ECG** provides the framework and tools for extracting morphological biomarkers from the ECG signal.
+**PhysioZoo ECG** provides a framework and tools for extracting morphological biomarkers from the ECG signal.

 **Performing ECG morphological analysis**
 ------------------------------------------------------------
-Start by entering the ECG interface by clicking on the 'Peak Detection' tab on the top right, then load some ECG example by clicking File -> Open data file -> ECG_example.txt.
-The program will automaticly present the
-ECG file you uploded.
+Start by entering the ECG interface by clicking on the 'Peak Detection' tab on the top right, then load some ECG example by clicking File -> Open data file -> Human_example_ecg_12_leads_short.txt.
+The program will automaticly present the ECG file you imported.

 .. image:: before_analysis.png
    :align: center

-To perform your morphological analysis, please follow these instructions:
+To perform the analysis, please follow the instructions:

 #.
 Prefiltering the signal: On the left panel, select the "Configuration" tab.
 On the bottom of the tab, you will find a section labeled: **Fiducials filtering parameters** which refers to two filters applied to your signal before analysis: